Home Heat Pump Repair and Replacement Near Champaign, IL

 A number of relatively new innovations are improving the performance of heat pumps.

-Unlike standard compressors that can only operate at full capacity, two-speed compressors allow heat pumps to operate close to the heating or cooling capacity that is needed at any particular moment.
+- Unlike standard compressors that can only operate at full capacity, two-speed compressors allow heat pumps to operate close to the heating or cooling capacity that is needed at any particular moment.
 This saves large amounts of electrical energy and reduces compressor wear.
 Two-speed heat pumps also work well with zone control systems.
-Zone control systems, often found in larger homes, use automatic dampers to allow the heat pump to keep different rooms at different temperatures.

-Another advance in heat pump technology is the scroll compressor, which consists of two spiral-shaped scrolls.
+- The scroll compressor consists of two spiral-shaped scrolls.
 One remains stationary, while the other orbits around it, compressing the refrigerant by forcing it into increasingly smaller areas.
 Compared to the typical piston compressors, scroll compressors have a longer operating life and are quieter.
 According to some reports, heat pumps with scroll compressors provide 10°–15°F (5.6°–8.3°C) warmer air when in the heating mode, compared to existing heat pumps with piston compressors.

 Tips for Lowering Your Heat Pump’s Energy Usage

-- Clean or change filters once a month or as needed, and maintain the system according to manufacturer’s instructions.
+- Clean or change filtersonce a month or as needed, and maintain the system according to the manufacturer’s instructions.
 Filter and coil maintenance have a dramatic impact on system performance and service life.
 Dirty filters, coils, and fans reduce airflow through the system.
 Reduced airflow decreases system performance and can lead to compressor damage if it continues for an extended period.

 - Clean and lubricate the fan motor annually to ensure the required airflow is provided for proper operation.
 The fan speed should be checked at the same time.
 Incorrect pulley settings, loose fan belts, or incorrect motor speeds can all contribute to poor performance.